• Skip to primary navigation

 For example, let’s look at square numbers.
 A square number is the product of a number multiplied by itself.
 For example 25 is a square number because it’s equal to 5 x 5.
 In the chart, square numbers form a straight diagonal line across the chart like so:

-Also, organised clearly in rows, you can spot patterns within each individual times table.
-For example, in the 10 times table you can see that the digit in the ones position is always a 0.
-Or, when looking at the 9 times table, the digit in the ones position decreases by 1 as the multiples of 9 get bigger.
+Also, organized clearly in rows, you can spot patterns within each individual times table.
+For example, in the 10 times table you can see that the digit in the ones place is always a 0.
+Or, when looking at the 9 times table, the digit in the ones place decreases by 1 as the multiples of 9 get bigger.

 Thanks for reading today’s post about times tables and multiplication charts.
 Happy multiplying!